Paws Assisting Veterans (PAVE)

 How PAVE’s Four-Legged Heroes Empower Veterans

-Service dogs and facility dogs provide incredible therapeutic and practical benefits for Veterans.
+Service dogs provide incredible therapeutic and practical benefits for Veterans.
 At PAVE, we customize our training to suit the Veteran's unique needs; the service dog provides tailored support with various everyday tasks, from picking up items or delivering medication to waking a Veteran from a nightmare.

 PAVE service dogs are well-attuned to recognizing PTSD episodes through individual scent training and monitor for hypervigilance to prevent panicking in public.
 Our service dogs have been trained to provide Deep Pressure Therapy (DPT) to provide a calming influence, grounding the Veteran and bringing them back from a PTSD episode.
 They’re a calming presence in the often-chaotic minds of Veterans and scientific studies have shown them to have a tremendous positive impact on their lives, even reducing the need for prescription medications.